psi4/psi4/doc/sphinxman/source/dftd3.rst

 available only through the ``DFTD3`` or ``DFTD4`` programs.
 Once installed, the ``dftd3``/|PSIfour| and ``dftd4``/|PSIfour| interfaces are transparent, and all corrections are interfaced exactly alike.
+The -D3 interface can use classic or simple-dftd3 programs interchangeably and will prefer the latter.

 Dispersion corrections are built into DFT functionals, so appending an *a posteriori* correction to a computation is as simple as